gkorpal/gkorpal.github.io/_pages/drp.md

 I often have directed reading project (DRP) ideas in number theory, suitable for motivated undergraduates.
 Please email me if you wish to learn more about the potential (online/in-person) projects.

 During a DRP, you'll study a topic in number theory for two to three months and have weekly discussions with me.
-At the end of the reading period, you'll write a short report and present your readings at either your institute (in person) or the University of Arizona's Graduate Number Theory Seminar (online via Zoom).
+At the end of the reading period, you'll write a short report and present your readings at either your institute (in person) or the DRP symposium (online via Zoom).

 ## FAQs